okeshawarz/prospectus/draft5.md

 The American Housing Survey (AHS) is a sample survey of cities across the United States.
 The survey is at the level of the housing unit.
 The AHS provides data on housing unit characteristics such as rent, maintenance, and physical condition.
+The particular subset of the data that I will be doing is the AHS-MSA, which is a survey of 25 metropolitan regions in the United States. each metropolitan area is sampled once every 4 years starting in 1979, resulting in a data set that covers the period of most of the imposition of second-generation rent control laws.

 Due to privacy concerns, the smallest available geographic level is the zone.
-A zone is defined in the AHS codebook as
+A zone is defined in the AHS codebook as follows:
-follows:

 >Zone codes are only available in the metropolitan files.
 A zone is defined for
 >the AHS only as a socio-economically homogeneous area of more than 100,000